OSInside/dice/README.md

   * Allow to access the machine which builds your image
   * Self control where the result gets stored

-Disadvantages of Dice are:
+Disadvantages are:

-  * It's not a dynamic service which runs a daemon
+  * It's not a dynamic service which runs as a daemon
   * It's not a management platform providing a web interface
   * It does not provide build resources